 Harbor Review accepts original, previously unpublished submissions of poetry and visual art.
 We publish two issues a year.
 Each issue includes ten poets and ten artists.
 We place poems in conversation with visual art.
 This process can take some time.
-We try to respond to every submission in one to three months.
+We try to respond to every submission in six months.
 We do accept simultaneous submissions, but please notify us immediately if the work is accepted elsewhere so we can remove it from consideration.

 We are accepting work for our summer issue “#3: Blue.”
 You may interpret this theme however you like.
 If you would like your submission to be considered for our blue issue, please specify in your cover letter.
 Submissions for “#3: Blue” will close on May 31st.

 We will accept submissions for our winter issue “#4” from September 1st to November 30, 2019.